1. What is a healthy breakfast?

 Which oils and fats should I keep in my pantry?

-The healthiest type of fats are the monounsaturated fats and they have been clearly linked with lower rates of heart disease, stroke and some cancers.
-Good examples of monounsaturated oils are vegetable oils like olive oil, canola oil and grapeseed oil.
-Note that these three come from seeds, as both seeds and nuts are mostly made up of fats and you should think of them as fats even though they may also contain protein or carbohydrates.
+Monounsaturated fats have been clearly linked with lower rates of heart disease, stroke, and some cancers.
+Good examples of monounsaturated oils are vegetable oils like olive oil, canola oil, and grapeseed oil.
+Note that these three come from seeds.
+Both seeds and nuts are mostly made up of fats and you should think of them as fats even though they may also contain protein, fiber and carbohydrates.
 Like the oils that come from them, nuts are generally high in monounsaturated fats.
-Even so, it's always important to keep in mind that they have a lot of calories.
+Even though they're good fats, it's important to keep in mind that they contain a lot of calories.

 One of the most common fats that many of us use is mayonnaise.
-There are a number of fantastic non-fat and reduced-fat products.
-In my recipes I specify which should be used.
-This is based simply on which tastes best.
+There are a number of good quality reduced-fat products on the market.
+In Dr. Gourmet recipes I specify which should be used, based simply on which tastes best.
 Most salad dressings, for instance, will work fine with non-fat mayo.
-Try this first, and if it is not to your liking, the reduced-fat version will almost always work great.
+Try this first, and if it is not to your liking, the reduced-fat version should work great for you.